osg-htc/docs/docs/other/monitor-kubernetes-kuantifier.md

                SUBMIT_HOST: tiger-cluster.chtc.wisc.edu
                PROMETHEUS_SERVER: prometheus-server.monitoring.svc.cluster.local

-1. (Optional) If Prometheus in your cluster is configured to require authentiation, an authentication header can be specified via a key within an already-existing [Secret](kubernetes-secret) in the namespace:
+1. (Optional) If Prometheus in your cluster is configured to require authentication, an authentication header can be specified via a key within an already-existing [Secret](kubernetes-secret) in the namespace:

        :::yaml